librenms/librenms/README.md

 ## UDP/IP support

-As you know InfluxDB support UDP/IP using a "line protocol", that is a string line, like:
+As you know InfluxDB support UDP/IP with a "line protocol", that is a string line, like:

 ```
 cpu,region=us-west,host=serverA,env=prod,target=servers,zone=1c cpu=18.12,free=712432 1257894000
 ```

-<small>More points could be added and are separated by commas.</small>

-In order to simplify the SDK operations you will use a single format:
+In order to simplify the SDK usage, you will use a single method signature for both adapters, UDP/IP and HTTP:

 **Concise Format**